shan97-s/Car-Node-Module/README.md

 ## Homework: Modules

-- your task is to make a module  (`Car.js`) that defines a car class – with both properties and methods (functions) – and exports it as a module.
+- Make a module (`Car.js`) that defines a `Car` class.
+- This class will have both properties and methods (functions)

-In the `Car.js` file:
+- It will be exported as a module.

+### Car Class Specs:

-Users should be able to define the following properties of a new car:
+Users of the Car class should be able to specify the following properties when constructing new cars:
-- color
+- color (string)
 - convertible (boolean)

 Cars should automatically come with the following property:
 - speed (0, at first)

-Functions specs:
+Cars should come with two functions:
+- accelerate
-- include accelerate and decelerate
+- decelerate
-  - these should take one argument, the speed, and add or substract it the from the current speed
+- These should take one argument, a number, which is added or subtracted from the current speed

 Node modules:

 You will notice a package.json file listing specific packages (a.k.a node modules) required for testing this assignment.

-Node modules will be vital to this unit and future javascript projects.
+Node modules will be vital to this unit and future Javascript projects.
 In this case, our modules add automated testing functionality to our project.

 Run <code>npm install</code> to install packages listed in package.json.
 This will create a node_modules folder that your project will draw from.